 So what made Roam stick?

-It took me a while to find an answer that made sense, but I eventually came to the conclusion that Roam takes an entirely different approach to how information gets organized.
-And when it comes to building out a PKM system, information can be organized in one of two ways: hierarchy or network.
+It took me a while to find an answer that made sense, but I eventually realized that Roam takes an entirely different approach to how information gets organized.
+And when it comes to building out a PKM system, information can be organized in two ways: hierarchy or network.

 Let's take a quick look at both approaches.